mcanzi/source-code-mcanzi/content/skills/education.md

 * (2019) __Canzi, M.__ Dont let me be misunderstood: exploring early phonological and lexical processing in auditory perception.
 Talk presented at the __Glasgow University Laboratory of Phonetics__.

 ### Selected presentations

+* (2023) __Canzi, M*__, & Rathcke, T..
+Unmasking the truf: Impact of community masks on the perception of voiceless fricatives in English.
+Talk presented at ICPhS 2023

 * (2022) *Tsaroucha, A., Rathcke, T., & __Canzi, M.__ Effects of a face mask on the perception of English fricatives by native speakers of Greek.
 Talk presented at the __15th International Conference on Greek Linguistics__ (ICGL15).